obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Grouping.md

 ## Summary

-- You can define your own custom task groups, such as:
+- Define your own custom task groups, using JavaScript expressions such as:
+  - `group by function task.urgency.toFixed(3)`
-- There are loads of examples
+- There are loads of examples in [[Grouping]].
+  - Search for `group by function` in that file.
+- Find all the supported tasks properties in [[Task Properties]] and [[Quick Reference]].
+  - A number of properties are only available for custom grouping, and not for built-in grouping instructions.
+- Learn a bit about how expressions work in [[Expressions]].

 ## Custom grouping introduction

-The Tasks plugin provides a lot of built-in ways to [[Grouping|group]] your tasks in tasks query results.
+The Tasks plugin provides a lot of built-in ways to [[Grouping|group]] similar tasks in Tasks query results.

 But sometimes the built-in facility just doesn't quite do what you want.